The Healthcare Industry in 2022: What’s Ahead?

 This momentum is another example of the confluence of trends in the post-COVID landscape; everyone is more aware of the need for better behavioral health monitoring and treatments.
 And employers navigating the Great Resignation must do everything they can to keep employees.

 Pharma Takes the Lead in the Drive to Data Unification

 Data unification across healthcare has been an “imagine if” proposition – and a huge barrier to innovation.
 This year, pharma, with its substantial capital and ability to disrupt at scale, makes a major bet to break through the traditional data hoarding problem.

 Pharmaceuticals are primarily motivated by the opportunity to use real-world data (RWD) to inform and streamline drug delivery and development.
-Specifically, they will find new ways to securely blend and anonymize data from EHRs, home care settings, mobile device, social media and other sources.
+Specifically, they will find new ways to securely blend and anonymize data from EHRs, home care settings, mobile devices, social media and other sources.

 Their success will prompt other players – providers, payers, tech platforms, consumer apps and devices – to establish new standards for sharing and using data.
 For example, Cerner launched Cerner Enviza to sell EMR data in a secure way while protecting patient identities.
 Ciox merged with Datavant to help accelerate token adoption and increase usage of RWD and real-world evidence.

 Bonus prediction: we might see some regulation shifts to give consumers unprecedented degrees of data control, portability and security.
 Further good news: all the investments and work on the countless data monetization initiatives underway across the industry are not lost but provide a foundation for future success.

 ESG Goes From Feel Good Topic to Uncomfortable Issue in Healthcare